Colviz/Elective-manager/README.md

 - [ ] Avoid code redundancy.
 - [x] All design etc. files common for all interfaces should be put together, reduces redundancy.
 - [ ] Use google API for sending all kinds of mails.
+- [ ] Make a report bugs page, it's link should be on the footer.
+- [ ] Make an interactive 404 error page, can also display the names of developers on the page.
+- [ ] Footer should have a credits link also.

 ### **Admin Interface**
 - [ ] Gets the final list of students selected for each elective.